What is a Sound Bath?

 3. Expand Consciousness

-Ready to access deeper states of consciousness, creativity, and intuition?
-Sound baths allow you to unplug from external noise and tune into yourself.
-The brainwave states achieved during a “bath,” like theta and alpha, are similar to those in meditation.
+Want to tap into deeper consciousness, creativity, and intuition?
+Sound baths help you disconnect from external distractions and tune into your inner self.
+The brainwave states reached during a sound bath, like theta, closely resemble those in meditation.

 4. Improved Health & Well-Being

-Sound therapy helps you achieve greater relaxation, resulting in less stress, improved sleep, better moods, more energy, and decreased pain and inflammation.
-As your energy returns to the natural harmony and flow of the present, your health, and well-being naturally improve.
+Sound therapy helps you achieve greater relaxation, resulting in less stress, better sleep, improved moods, more energy, and decreased pain and inflammation.
+It restores your natural energy flow, leading to improved overall health and well-being.

 How to Experience Sound Therapy

-Where can you experience a sound bath?
-They’re available at yoga and meditation studios, parks, and communal spaces.
-You can search for a “sound bath experience near me.”
-Most sessions last 15 to 60 minutes.
-They can be a stand-alone event or paired with healing modalities like yoga, meditation, and breath work.
-All you have to do to participate is be present and listen.
-Experiment with the options below to find what you prefer.
+You can experience a sound bath at various locations, including yoga and meditation studios, outdoor parks, and communal spaces.
+Simply search for a “sound bath experience near me.”
+Sessions typically range from 15 to 60 minutes and can be standalone events or combined with other healing practices like yoga, meditation, and breath work.
+All you need to do is show up, be present, and listen.
+Explore the options below to find the one that suits you best.

 Recorded

-You can experience a sound bath online or in person, as an individual or part of a group.
-There are many free options on YouTube.
-If you’re looking for a live online or in-person experience, check out Biofield Tuning.
-My favorite group baths in Bend, OR are with my friend Kevin Kraft at SOUNDSHALA.
-You can also attend our Subconscious and Sound Healing Retreats.
+You have options to experience a sound bath online or in person, either individually or as part of a group.
+Many free options are available on YouTube.
+For online or in-person experiences, try Biofield Tuning.
+In Bend, OR, my favorite group sessions are with SOUNDSHALA.

 Individual vs. Group